IJCEP Copyright © 2007-All rights reserved.

 Sergey V. Sheleg, Janine R. LoBello, Hugh Hixon, Stephen W. Coons, David Lowry and Mikhail K. Nedzved

-85013; School of Life Sciences, Arizona State University, Tempe, AZ 85287; Pathology Department, Minsk State Medical School, Minsk,
+School of Life Sciences, Arizona State University, Tempe, AZ 85287; Pathology Department, Minsk State Medical School, Minsk, Republic of

-(+20ºC) after cardiac arrest.
-The progressive histological and ultrastructural changes were documented using routine and
+after cardiac arrest.
+The progressive histological and ultrastructural changes were documented using routine and immunohistochemical

-immunohistochemical staining as well as electron microscopy.
-Our results demonstrated that there were no autolytic damages in the
+staining as well as electron microscopy.
+Our results demonstrated that there were no autolytic damages in the ultrastructure of cerebral

 Key words: Brain death, autolysis, cerebral hypoxia, cerebral anoxia, apoptosis, caspase-3